mdibl/biocore_documentation/dataset_downloads_sra.md

 * In a nutshell, adding a program to PATH allows you to use it anywhere in the filesystem, not just in the location in which it's located.
   * Instead of having to give a direct path to fastq-dump like this: `~/sra-toolkit/bin/fastq-dump.2.10.5 -X`
   * You can immedially use it like so: `fastq-dump -X` on the command line

+## Alternative Alternative: Use Docker
+* For macOS and Windows, install Docker Desktop
+* Run the following `docker pull inutano/sra-toolkit`
+* Linux is a bit more involved, but the documentation does a pretty goopd job of providing a walkthrough
+  * **post doc here**

 ## Downloading data from SRA
 **Include image for below**